akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The hall laughed, uncertain, then genuine.
 It rippled through the court.
 The tension broke.

-Henry nodded to the clerk, who scribbled furiously.
+Henry nodded to the clerk, who scratched out words speedily with his pen.
 Then he sat, reaching for his wine.

 The Queen lowered herself beside him, her voice barely above a murmur.